Krucible/krucible-cli/README.md

 A cluster can be created with the above command.
 The `--display-name` flag is mandatory.

+Optionally, `krucible` can configure your `kubectl` context so that you can immediately connect to your cluster:
 ```
 $ krucible create cluster --display-name $desiredClusterName --configure-kubectl
 ```
-Optionally, `krucible` can configure your `kubectl` context so that you can immediately connect to your cluster.

 ### Retrieving a cluster
 ```